2017 Virginia House of Delegates election

-The Virginia House of Delegates election of 2017 was held on Tuesday, November 7.
+The 2017 Virginia House of Delegates election was held on Tuesday, November 7.
 All 100 seats in the Virginia House of Delegates were contested.
 The Republican Party held a 66–34 majority in the House of Delegates before the election but lost 15 seats to the Democratic Party, resulting in the Republicans holding a 50–49 advantage.
-After a recount, the result of the election in the 94th district was called a tie.
-The candidate to hold the seat was determined by random drawing on January 4, 2018, which resulted in the Republicans holding a 51–49 majority.

-The election was marred by electoral irregularities, such as robocalls falsely telling voters their polling places had changed and voters being assigned to the wrong district.
-These irregularities led to lawsuits and a delay in the certification of the election results.
-Several candidates filed for recounts, one of which changed the result, the first time in almost 30 years that a recount in a Virginia election had done so.
-That recount's results were not certified, however, due to a questionable ballot; a tie was declared and a random drawing gave the seat to the pre-recount leader.
+The election was notable for having a perfectly tied vote in the 94th district, which left control of the legislature undecided.
+The winner of the race was determined by a random drawing on January 4, 2018, which resulted in the Republicans holding a 51–49 majority.

 Background

 The election took place during the first term of President Donald Trump, a Republican who won the 2016 presidential election.
 Democrats fielded a larger number of candidates than usual in hopes of defying Trump.
 While there were 17 Republican delegates in districts that had voted Clinton, there were no Democrats from districts that had backed Trump.
 For this reason, Democrats focused more on picking up seats than on defending seats.
 Early on, it was expected that Republicans would hold the majority, but Democrats became more optimistic following the unexpectedly close result in Kansas's 4th congressional district special election.
 Likewise, after Jacqueline Smith won the election for Prince William County Clerk of Circuit Court, Republicans expressed concern that Democratic momentum and Republican internal bickering could cause them to lose five to ten seats in the House of Delegates.
 Democratic state senator Jeremy McPike argued that Smith's victory boded well for Democratic turnout in the state election.

 The filing deadline for Republicans and Democrats to participate in the June 13 primary was March 30.
 There were seven open House seats, as Republicans Dave Albo, Mark Dudenhefer, Peter Farrell, Bill Howell, Jimmie Massie, and Rick Morris, and Democrat Daun Hester all declined to run again.
 A total of 55 House of Delegates races were contested.
 77 Democrats lined up to challenge 49 Republican incumbents.
 35 races were uncontested in the general election, with 13 having only a Republican candidate and 22 having only a Democrat.

 In the 2017 election, Democrats reported 153,442 donations of $100 or less, whereas Republicans reported 7,332 such donations.